hael/SIMPLE/README.txt

 simplecryoem.com

 ABOUT

-Single-particle IMage Processing Linux Engine is a program package for cryo-EM image processing, focusing on ab initio 3D reconstruction of low-symmetry single-particles.
+Single-particle IMage Processing Linux Engine is a program package for cryo-EM image processing, focusing on ab initio 3D reconstruction of single-particles with any point-group symmetry.
 The SIMPLE back-end consists of an object-oriented numerical library written in modern Fortran.
-The SIMPLE front-end consists of a few standalone, interoperable components developed according to the "Unix toolkit philosophy".
+The SIMPLE front-end consists of many standalone, interoperable components developed according to the "Unix toolkit philosophy".

 SIMPLE is free software: you can redistribute it and/or modify it